tmb5cg/Fifa-Autobidder/README.md

 pip install -r requirements.txt
 ```

-Make sure pip is installed (see here).
+Make sure pip is installed ([see here](https://pip.pypa.io/en/stable/installing/)).

 If there are any errors, such as 'missing xyz module', simply ```pip install [xyz]```.
 Feel free to post an issue on this Repository and I'd be happy to trouble shoot.

-For any other errors, see *troubleshooting* below.
+For any other errors, it is likely your system's Python interpreter.
+See *troubleshooting* below.

 ## Troubleshooting